 SHN, Day 13 – Thursday 8 October 2020

 Only half-reassured, I didn’t have to wait very long before receiving a call from ICA to finally deliver the good news I was desperately waiting for: my swab test is negative!
-A little later, the hotel called me as well to give me the same news and explain me the checkout procedure further.
+A little later, the hotel called me as well to give me the same news and explain to me the checkout procedure further.
 I will have to get my baggage ready outside my room at 10:30 AM, and someone will come at 12:35 to pick me up so I can finally GO OUT.
 Only 24 hours to go before freedom.

 Since I have brought a lot of stuff, I spent my afternoon taking my time to repack everything.
 I don’t want to rush it at the last minute tomorrow morning.